×

 People living in Marsh Harbour were asked what three things they wish they had brought and three they wish they had left behind.
 They wrote:

 "When moving to Marsh Harbour, you should pack lightweight clothing due to the tropical climate.
 This includes shorts, t-shirts, tank tops, and light dresses.
 You should also pack a few swimsuits for the beach and water activities.
 Don't forget to pack a hat, sunglasses, and sunscreen to protect yourself from the sun.
 You should also pack comfortable walking shoes, as well as flip flops or sandals for the beach.
 If you plan on dining out or attending any formal events, pack a few dressier outfits.
 In terms of toiletries, pack travel-sized items to start, but remember that you can buy most things once you're there.
 However, if you have specific brands or products you can't live without, it's a good idea to bring them with you.
 Don't forget to pack any necessary medications, along with copies of your prescriptions.
 Bring your important documents, such as your passport, driver's license, and any necessary visas or work permits.
 It's also a good idea to have copies of these documents.
 If you plan on working or studying, pack your laptop, chargers, and any other necessary electronics.
 Remember to bring a power adapter if your devices don't match the local outlets.
-Lastly, pack some items to make your new place feel like home, such as photos, small decor items, or your favorite books," said one expat in Marsh Harbour.
+Lastly, pack some items to make your new place feel like home, such as photos, small decor items, or your favorite books," wrote a member in Marsh Harbour.

 Where should I setup a bank account in Marsh Harbour?